LLNL/GRAPE/README.md

                                         [default: .grapeconfig.repo.name]
        --outfile=<fname>                Name of the output bundle file.
 Default behavior is to use branch names, the repo name, and output of git-describe to construct a name.
-Note that the default file name carrys semantics for grape unbundle in determining which branches to update.
+Note that the default file name carries semantics for grape unbundle in determining which branches to update.
        --bundleTags=<mapping>           A list of branch:tagPattern tags to bundle.
 Note that a broadly defined tag pattern may yield larger bundle files than you might expect.
                                         [default: .grapeconfig.patch.branchToTagPatternMapping]
+       --submoduleBranches=<list>       space delimited list of submodule branches to bundle.
+                                        [default: .grapeconfig.patch.submodulebranches]

     .grapeConfig Defaults:

     [patch]
-    branches = master develop
+    branches = master
     tagprefix = patched
     describePattern = v*
+    submodulebranches = master

     [repo]
     name = None